kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2024 January 12: Fixed hitboxes' position not responding to camera movement after using the mod for a while.
 - 2024 January 13: Fixed hitboxes' position not responding to camera movement in online matches due to rollback.
 Fixed a crash caused by using hitbox overlay in rollback-affected matches.
 - 2024 January 19: Fixed hitbox display disabling/enabling during frame freeze mode.
+- 2024 January 26: Added a toggle to hide the hud only/separated hud out of the "GIF mode".
+Fixed an issue when rapidly freezing/unfreezing the game made the hitboxes desync from the visuals.